Top 5 This Week

 Getting Around Toronto

-The Neighborhoods
+The Neighbourhoods

 Kensington Market

-Kensington Market is Toronto’s most irreverent and most authentically multicultural neighborhood — a dense grid of Victorian rowhouses converted into vintage clothing shops, independent coffee roasters, Caribbean and Ethiopian restaurants, Middle Eastern grocery stores, cheese shops, and the kind of general creative chaos that usually requires a city to be much larger to generate.
+Kensington Market is Toronto’s most irreverent and most authentically multicultural neighbourhood — a dense grid of Victorian rowhouses converted into vintage clothing shops, independent coffee roasters, Caribbean and Ethiopian restaurants, Middle Eastern grocery stores, cheese shops, and the kind of general creative chaos that usually requires a city to be much larger to generate.
 On Sundays in summer, the area goes car-free for “Pedestrian Sundays” — a street party with food stalls, live music, cyclists, and roller bladers.
-Adjacent Chinatown (along Dundas Street West) is one of the largest in North America, with excellent dim sum and bubble tea culture running well into the evening.
+Adjacent Chinatown (along Dundas Street West) is one of the largest in North America, with first-rate dim sum and bubble tea culture running well into the evening.

 Distillery District